Prepare Your Hospitality Business for Google’s New Agentic AI Mode Bookings

 15th Jan 26 .
 Dominic Bryce .
 Hospitality, News

-If you feel like you’ve only just got your head around using ChatGPT to improve your hospitality processes, I have some news.
-The goalposts are shifting again.
-We are moving away from "AI that talks" to "AI that does."
+If you feel like you’ve only just got your head around using ChatGPT to improve your hospitality processes, I have some news: the goalposts are shifting again.
+We’re moving away from AI that talks to AI that does.

 What is Actually Changing?

+With agentic AI, the whole middle section is essentially being removed from that journey.
 Instead of a potential guest browning around doing research for an 30 minutes, they will be able to tell their phone:

 "Book me a five star hotel in the Cotswolds with a spa and an EV charger for next Friday for one night, and book a 60-minute massage at 3pm on Saturday."